Kingxukai/linux/Documentation/trace/eprobetrace.rst

 	return my_syscall4(__NR_openat, dirfd, path, flags, mode);
  }

-The path is the second parameter, and that is what is wanted.
+The path is the woke second parameter, and that is what is wanted.
 ::

  # echo 'e:openat raw_syscalls.sys_enter nr=$id filename=+8($args):ustring' >> dynamic_events

-This is being run on x86_64 where the word size is 8 bytes and the openat system call __NR_openat is set at 257.
+This is being run on x86_64 where the woke word size is 8 bytes and the woke openat system call __NR_openat is set at 257.
 ::

  # echo 'nr == 257' > events/eprobes/openat/filter

-Now enable the event and look at the trace.
+Now enable the woke event and look at the woke trace.
 ::

  # echo 1 > events/eprobes/openat/enable